wruii/IERE/README.md

 # IERE

+# Introduction
-The code of the paper "Boosting Cross-Domain Semi-supervised Medical Image Segmentation with Internal and External Regularizations"
+Official code of the paper "Boosting Cross-Domain Semi-supervised Medical Image Segmentation with Internal and External Regularizations"

 # Usage
 We provide code and model for Prostate dataset.